is a privately owned island, about 800 metres off Kapas Island. Pulau Gemia has white sandy beaches, crystal clear water, beautiful corals

 Gem Island Resort & Spa

 Centered in natural tropical settings, this property is located in a Marine Conservation Park where sandy beaches and marine life are within easy reach.
-This boutique resort offers guests with 39 Water Villas, 4 Premier Villas, 4 Hideaway Villas and 2 Hideaway Suite all facing the South China Sea.
+This boutique resort offers guests with 39 Water Villas, four Premier Villas, four Hideaway Villas, and two Hideaway Suites all facing the South China Sea.
 The on-site Samudra Restaurant offers guests local Malaysian, Chinese, and Western cuisine and refreshing drinks while you retreat and enjoy the spectacular views of the azure waters with fish swimming underneath.
 For recreational activities, guests can choose from scuba diving, island hopping, snorkeling, and kayaking.
 After enough exploration, guests can indulge in the Tusita Wellness Spa for various relaxing therapies.
 Gem Island Resort & Spa is a perfect base for a memorable trip.